mikolasan/mikolasan.github.io/src/markdown/make/raspberry-pi-camera.md

 - 3 Double Convex (20, 30, 50cm FL) and
 - 3 Double Concave (20, 30, 50cm FL)

+Or what if made out of acrylic https://www.amazon.com/Hemobllo-Pcs-Optical-Lens-Magnifying/dp/B083Y27K3S.
+And I guess that 1.5" is accurate size https://www.amazon.com/Optical-Double-Convex-Diameter-Length/dp/B00CLC7USU

 ![Lens types](./lens-types.png)

 So what do I need?